Budibase/import-users/readme.md

 ### Entering your email addresses

 1. Inside this project, is a file `./data/users.txt`
-2. Copy all email addresses into here, seperated by a new line e.g.
+2. Copy all email addresses into here, seperated by a new line.

-michael@acme.com

-jennifer@acme.com

-oliver@acme.com

 3. Save the file

 ### Add your Budibase URL to config